leonardofaria/leonardofaria.net/content/posts/2020/10/27/how-to-use-git-aliases-to-increase-your-productivity.md

 ## Shell aliases with Oh My Zsh Git plugin

 The list above is quite small, you may think.
 And it is indeed.
-This is because I also use the aliases created by the [Oh My Zsh Git plugin](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/git/git.plugin.zsh).
+This is because I also use the aliases created by the <A href="https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/git/git.plugin.zsh">Oh My Zsh Git plugin</A>.

 > If you don't what is Oh My Zsh: Oh My Zsh is a framework for managing your zsh configuration.
 With this tool, you can customize the shell prompt, use different themes and add plugins that offer aliases to increase your productivity.